Don’t judge each day by the harvest you reap, but by the seeds that you plant.

-The digits for the number 24 are cleverly encoded throughout the opening Theme of Elgar’s Enigma Variations.
+The digits for the number 24 are cleverly encoded throughout the opening Theme of the Enigma Variations by Edward Elgar.
 The first instance occurs in measure 1 where two bass note chords on beats 1 and 3 accompany four melody notes played on beats 2 through 4.
 The two bass notes and four melody notes are the lowest and highest notes in the score respectively, and together in measure 1 they sequentially encode the digits for 24.
 The bass notes start first, identifying the number 2, and the melody notes that follow point to the number 4.
-This pattern is reprised in measures 2 through 6 – the A section of the Enigma Theme’s ABA ternary form – and again in measures 11 through 16 with the recapitulation of the A section.
+This pattern is reprised in measures 2 through 6 – the A section of the Enigma Theme’s ABAC structure (with section C forming the bridge in bars 18 and 19) – and again in measures 11 through 16 with the recapitulation of the A section.
 The fact each melodic fragment begins and ends on beats 2 and 4 hints at this special number.

 So far we have observed multiple allusions to the number 24 in the G minor A sections of the Enigma Theme, namely measures 1 through 6 and 11 through 16.
 Are there any coded references to 24 in the G major sections found in measures 7 through 11 or 17?
 Measures 7 through 10 represent the B section of the Enigma Theme’s ABA ternary form, and it holds at least two allusions to the number 24.
 The first hinges on the total number of melody notes.
 There are 6 melody notes per bar in measures 7 through 11, and 6 notes multiplied by 4 bars equals 24.
 This mirrors the precise number of melody notes in both A sections.
 The second instance is in measures 7 and 8 where there are 2 bass notes with 4 half-note chords played over them.
 In measure 17 the Enigma Theme cadences on a Tierce de Picardie, a G major chord that contrasts with the more prevalent minor mode of the A sections.
 It should be observed the interval between the low G and the high B of that final chord is a major third plus three octaves, a span of a twenty-fourth, also known as a triple compound third.